qychai/qychai.github.io/_pages/cv.md

 Presentations: SEHO (2024), NBER conference on Fertility and Declining Population Growth in High-Income Countries (2024)

-**The World Bank and China:  Comparing the Impacts of Their Development Projects in Africa**

-Joint with Zhongyi Tang.
-Under submission
+**The World Bank and China:  Comparing the Impacts of Their Development Projects in Africa** (with Zhongyi Tang) Under submission
 <a href="javascript:void(0);" onclick="toggleAbstract()">Abstract</a>

 <div id="abstract3" style="display:none;">